rikardgn/learnCpp/README.md

 - calcCircle.cpp
 - A program that takes values of radius from a file, prints the area, diametre and circumference to the screen.
 Finally the program writes the the results of the calculations to another file.
 This program uses sequential file i/o.
+- primeNumObj.cpp
+- A program that demonstrares usage of fucntions and dynamic creation of objects.
+It also shows how to determine if a number is prime number or not.

 Pointers
 -------